israelwcg011/DataScience/README.md

 # DataScience
-Projects in Data Science
-This program made in python makes a regression analysis on a relation between price and size that is supposed to be linear.
+This program in python makes a regression analysis on a relation between price and size that is supposed to be linear.